 All of these factors still allude to one overbearing query: How can a man get ahead financially during this decade?

 The money pile doesn’t need to run thin just because your hair is.
-These are the five expert money saving tips curated to help you stay on top of the game.
+We talked to an expert in finance to score five money saving tips specifically curated to help you stay on top of the game.

 Forget about your Dirty Thirties for a second and spare a thought for his responsible mate, Thrifty Thirties.
 This guy gets zero action but all the boring responsibility that comes with ageing.
 One of the banes of his existences?
 Expenses.